Luang Prabang - The Jewel of Indochina

 Luang Prabang Sights:

-Half-day tuk-tuk or motorcycle trip to Kuang Si Waterfall.
-The falls look best in the morning; by afternoon the main falls are in shadow.
+• Half-day tuk-tuk or motorcycle trip to Kuang Si Waterfall.
+Note that the first 7 km of the road are smooth, but then it gets rough.
+GO EARLY!
+The falls are quiet and beautioful in the early morning; by late morning the site is heaving with crowds, and by afternoon the main falls are in shadow.
 The cascades are absolutely beautiful, and swimming is very refreshing on a hot day (the water is COLD – usually below 20 C).
 The restaurant right by the falls is pretty shit, but some of the food stands further back by the site entrance are ok.
 The Butterfly Sanctuary is also worth a stop – on your free shuttle bus between the main parking lot and the Falls, tell your driver that you want to stop to see the butterflies.
 You’ll jump out there, spend 30 minutes or so, and get another bus when you’re ready to continue on.

 Other, less well-known trips and activities in Luang Prabang